mnot/I-D/variants/draft.md

 This header pair indicates that the representation is used for responses that have a "gzip" content-coding and "fr" content-language.

-Note that this is different than the semantics of any Content-* header that might be associated with the response; in the example above, it might be that a gzip'd version of the French content is not available, in which case it will not include "Content-Encoding: gzip".
+Note that the contents of Variant-Key are only used to indicate what request attributes are identified with the response containing it; this is different from headers like Content-Encoding, which indicate attributes of the response.
+In the example above, it might be that a gzip'd version of the French content is not available, in which case it will not include "Content-Encoding: gzip", but still have "gzip" in Variant-Key.

 # Defining Content Negotiation Using Variants {#define}